Humro Home Chilapata Homestay Preferred

 Our eco-resort is curved out of the villager's firm land, during the cultivation season, the area around the Jungle resort is covered with paddy.
 You may enjoy as well as join in the cultivation with the locals.
 At Humro Home, you are not a customer, you are our guest and we will take you to our home and show you our way of life here.

 We offer Indian food much of which is homegrown and organic.
 We offer sumptuous and simple meals with vegetarian and non-vegetarian meal options.
 Fish, Chicken and Egg are offered in non-vegetarian food, pork is also available on request.
 As for all Humro Home lodges, we do not offer restaurant facilities with the spot order.
 Food must be ordered well in advance.
 If you have specific requirements regarding food, please contact our helpdesk before confirming the booking.

 Location / Accessibility

 Our Homestay faces the forest which is across a paddy field about 100 meters away.
-In the evening you can seat comfortably at the wooden Veranda and watch some wildlife that come out of the forest into the open.
-Peacocks, Boars, Deer are the most common, Rhinos and elephants can also be seen sometimes.
+In the evening you can seat comfortably on the wooden Veranda and watch some wildlife that comes out of the forest into the open.
+Peacocks, Boars, and Deer are the most common, and Rhinos and elephants can also be seen sometimes.